 The last thing I wrote on the blog was that I had a feeling June was going to be a good month and, all in all, I think I was right.
 June has been a month of celebration, reflection, progress and planning.
 Slow, steady and quiet but all the while quite mighty.

 Last month I opened my blog talking about the challenges of coping with heartbreak but this month is ending in total opposition – this month has ended with so much love.
 Here is a round up of what has been happening.

-This month I started a new piece of work, supporting the children and young people’s team with their youth involvement work over the summer months.
+This month I started a new piece of work, supporting the children and young people’s team at Time to Change with their youth involvement work over the summer months.
 I’m designing a new training programme for young campaigners to access over the next year, as well as supporting anti-stigma training for professionals and regional campaign meetings.
 The team’s base is in my old office at Rethink Mental Illness, so it’s nice to be back with so many familiar faces doing some great work.

 I’ve also been kept busy by school sessions with Future First across London and the South East and mentoring my students at Skinners Academy for Inspire Education Business Partnership.

 The biggest life milestone this month was of course my 30th birthday!
 I thoroughly enjoyed celebrating with my friends – the recipe for my day was essentially booze, brunch and best mates.
 I would thoroughly recommend it.